girishramnani/SPOJ-Scrapper/README.md

 the first iteration of the project is complete

-just fork the project ,install the dependencies using `pip3 install -r requirements.txt` and then <br>
+just clone the project ,install the dependencies using `pip3 install -r requirements.txt` and then <br>

 `python3 main.py "Aliens"`  and you will get the specific index